American Shakespeare Center: Shenandoah Shakespeare

 Shenandoah Shakespeare Express changed its name to Shenandoah Shakespeare in 1999 and moved to Staunton, Virginia.

-In September 2001, the Blackfriars Playhouse – the world's first re-creation of Shakespeare's indoor theatre – opened in Staunton, Virginia and ASC Education hosted its first Blackfriars Conference.
+In September 2001, the Blackfriars Playhouse—the world's first re-creation of Shakespeare's indoor theatre—opened in Staunton, Virginia.
+ASC Education hosted its first Blackfriars Conference that year.

-In 2014, the Sam Wanamaker Playhouse, was opened in London.
+In 2014, the Sam Wanamaker Playhouse was opened in London.
 Though not intended as a recreation of the Blackfriars Theatre, it shares many similarities with the ASC's playhouse.

 American Shakespeare Center

 In 2005, Shenandoah Shakespeare changed its name to the American Shakespeare Center to reflect its focus on being a center for performance and research.
 Also in 2005, the first Actors' Renaissance Season debuted.
 The Actors' Renaissance Season uses Shakespeare's rehearsal conditions (self-directed, self-designed, short rehearsal period) as well as his staging conditions to delve deeper into the plays.
 The Actors' Renaissance Season is also an opportunity to explore rarer titles of the early modern period.

 In 2005, the Bob Carlton musical, Return to the Forbidden Planet, which was loosely based on Shakespeare's The Tempest and the science-fiction classic movie from the late 1950s, Forbidden Planet, was produced by the touring company, then called the Blackfriars Stage Company.
 The performances incorporated acoustic music, a piano, and a three-sided thrust stage, all of which were selected to maximize audience engagement.

 The American Shakespeare Center celebrated its 25th anniversary in 2013.

 Due to the COVID-19 Pandemic, the theatre remodeled their structure of administration and producing seasons.
 The theatre co-implemented a distributed leadership model in 2022.
 A fairly new concept across the theatrical field, a managing group of department heads that represent diverse perspectives, needs, and expertise that make major decisions for the company together through consensus.
 The artistic seasons have switched from 16 different titles in 5 distinct seasons, 52 weeks a year, to 8 titles in 4 seasons throughout the year.
 The company still maintains its Actors Renaissance Season, now in the fall.